History of homosexuality in American film: World War II era to 1960s

 During the Second World War and the subsequent Cold War, Hollywood increasingly depicted gay men and women as sadists, psychopaths, and nefarious, anti-social villains.
 These depictions were driven by the censorship of the code, which was willing to allow "sexual perversion" if it was depicted in a negative manner, as well as the fact that homosexuality was classified as a mental illness and gay men and women were often harassed by the police.
 This can be examined in Alfred Hitchcock's 1948 film Rope.
 In his article "The History of Gays and Lesbians on Film", author Daniel Mangin explains:

 In the film, Jimmy Stewart plays a dabbler in philosophy who introduces the two boys to the "Superman" theory of the superiority of some humans over others.
 He becomes horrified when he realizes that the theories he espoused have led to murder.
 His character's somewhat hysterical repudiation of his formerly held beliefs mirrored the fears of some Americans about the infiltration of alien ideas.
 That the homosexuals in Rope were connected to the arts, as were many of those investigated, seems apt in view of longstanding suspicions about the politics and sexual practices of people so engaged.

 The censorship code gradually became liberalized during the 1950s and 1960s, until it was replaced by the current classification system established by the Motion Picture Association of America in 1968.
 Legally, it was the 1952 case Joseph Burstyn, Inc. v.
 Wilson that extended First Amendment legal protection to films, reversing its original verdict, and, in a second case, ended once common practice of film studios owning the theaters.
 That practice had made it difficult for films produced outside of these studios, such as independent or international films, to be screened widely, let alone to be commercially successful.

 Culturally, American consumers were increasingly less likely to boycott a film at the request of the Catholic Church or fundamentalist Protestant groups.
-This meant that films with objectionable content did not necessarily need the approval of the Hollywood Production Code or religious groups in order to be successful.
-As a result, Hollywood gradually became more willing to ignore the code in order to compete with television and the growing access to independent and international cinema.
+This meant that films with objectionable content did not necessarily need the approval of the Hollywood Production Code or religious groups to be successful.
+As a result, Hollywood gradually became more willing to ignore the code to compete with television and the growing access to independent and international cinema.

-During the 1950s–60s, gay characters in American films were identified with more overtly sexual innuendos and methods (e.g., reference in The Seven Year Itch (1955) to three male tenants who are "interior decorators or something"), but having a gay or bisexual sexual orientation was largely treated as a trait of miserable and suicidal misfits who frequently killed themselves or other people.
+During the 1950s–60s, gay characters in American films were identified with more overtly sexual innuendos and methods (e.g., a reference in The Seven Year Itch (1955) to two male tenants who are "interior decorators or something"), but having a gay or bisexual sexual orientation was largely treated as a trait of miserable and suicidal misfits who frequently killed themselves or other people.